reorg/pg_repack/doc/pg_repack.rst

 database where the error occured and then load ``$SHAREDIR/contrib/pg_repack.sql`` again.

-pg_repack: reorg database "template1" ... skipped: pg_repack is not installed in the database
+pg_repack: repack database "template1" ... skipped: pg_repack is not installed in the database
     pg_repack is not installed in the database when ``--all`` option is specified.

-    Do register pg_repack to the database.
+    Create the pg_repack extension in the database.

 ERROR: pg_repack is not installed
     pg_repack is not installed in the database specified by ``--dbname``.

-    Do register pg_repack to the database.
+    Create the pg_repack extension in the database.

 ERROR: program 'pg_repack V1' does not match database library 'pg_repack V2'
     There is a mismatch between the ``pg_repack`` binary and the database